-- You cannot link multiple Facebook pages – each Instagram account can only be linked to one Facebook page.
+- You cannot link multiple Facebook pages – each Instagram account can only be connected to one Facebook page.

 How to use native Instagram insights

-As you can see by default, Instagram takes you to the Activity tab.
-This tab contains your four key metrics: Profile Visits; Website Clicks; Reach; and Impressions.
+By default, Instagram takes you to the Activity tab.
+This tab contains your four key metrics: Profile Visits, Website Clicks, Reach, and Impressions.

-Two of these metrics are self-explanatory: profile visits show how many users visited your Instagram profile in a specific time period; website clicks show how many users clicked on the link in your bio.
+Two of these metrics are self-explanatory: profile visits show how many users visited your Instagram profile in a specific period, and website clicks show how many users clicked on the link in your bio.

-- One Instagram user creates multiple impressions when viewing the same content multiple times
+- One Instagram user creates multiple impressions when viewing the same content numerous times.

-The audience tab provides demographic data about your users.
+The audience tab provides your follower count, demographic data about your users, and gives you key insights into your Instagram followers.
 This includes gender, age range, geographical location, and what times your followers are most active (which days and time of day).

 Instagram defines engagement as the number of likes added to the number of comments on a post.

-You can also get insights for your Instagram stories.
-Click on a story to view metrics including:
+You can also get insights into your Instagram stories.
+Click on a story to view metrics, including: